You will find this information in this article

 This Article may contain compensated links.
 Please read our Disclaimer for more information.

-Tickets are available directly from the Warner Bros Studio Tour website.
+You can book your tickets here.
 You will have several package options to choose from.
 All packages include a timed entry ticket.
 As the facility is located outside of London, so you do need to ensure you programme extra time to get there before your scheduled time.
 We caught the train from London Euston station to Watford Junction, where we were met by the Harry Potter Experience bus!!!
 It was a really smooth transport experience – and of course, you just do it in reverse to get back.

 We booked for the whole experience – tickets, digital guide and Souvenir Guidebook.
 Totally recommend this package – the digital guide really added to the experience and gave insights that the signage didn’t.